 According to McCartney, “we all just chose oddball things from everywhere and put them together.”

-The famous people on the cover, ranging from novelist Aldous Huxley to Shirley Temple to Fred Astaire, were suggested by the band members.
-Recalls, band member George Harrison, “there were those who refused to be on there, saying, ‘I’m not a lonely heart,’ or, ‘I don’t want to be on there.’
+George Harrison recalled “there were those who refused to be on there, saying, ‘I’m not a lonely heart,’ or, ‘I don’t want to be on there.’
 Letters had to go out to get permission from everybody, and some people did turn us down.”

-The eleventh studio album of the Beach Boys, Pet Sounds was released in the spring of 1966, peaking at #10 on the Billboard 200 after an initially lukewarm response.
-The front cover of the album depicts the band members—Carl, Brian and Dennis Wilson, Mike Love and Al Jardine—feeding pieces of apples to seven goats at a petting paddock of the San Diego Zoo.
+The photograph depicts the band members—Carl, Brian and Dennis Wilson, Mike Love and Al Jardine—feeding pieces of apples to seven goats at a petting paddock of the San Diego Zoo.
 The picture was taken by the band’s photographer George Jerman on February 10, 1966.

-Nobody knows for sure why the band opted for the name Pet Sounds for this album.
+Nobody knows for sure why the band opted for the name Pet Sounds.
 Some believe it was a tribute to the band’s promoter Phil Specter (P.S.), while others believe the band chose the name because they each had their own “pet sounds” in term of their singing styles and harmonies.

 Defense lawyers for the record label argued the word “bollocks” had other meanings in common usage, and after all the evidence was produced, the judge in the case said the following: “Much as my colleagues and I wholeheartedly deplore the vulgar exploitation of the worst instincts of human nature for the purchase of commercial profits by both you and your company, we must reluctantly find you not guilty…”

-The cover for this album features a depiction of a larger-than-life banana—the handiwork of artist Andy Warhol.
-Warhol designed the cover as a tribute to the Velvet Underground, who he managed in their early years despite the sometimes cool reception to the band’s music.
+The album art features a depiction of a larger-than-life banana—the handiwork of artist Andy Warhol who managed the band in their early years.

-The original album cover allowed fans to peel back the banana skin as a sticker, thus revealing the middle of the off-white colored fruit underneath.
-Seen as a sexually charged image, the cover experienced resistance from the MGM studio, but it was ultimately released as is due to Warhol’s mass public appeal.
+The original concept allowed fans to peel back the banana skin like a sticker, thus revealing the middle of the off-white colored fruit underneath.
+Seen as a sexually charged image, it experienced resistance from the MGM studio.

-In response to the cover and the resistance it received, Lou Reed said about Warhol, “In a sense, he really did produce the album because he was this umbrella that absorbed all the attacks when we weren’t large enough to be attacked.”
+In response to the resistance it received, Lou Reed said about Warhol, “In a sense, he really did produce the album because he was this umbrella that absorbed all the attacks when we weren’t large enough to be attacked.”

-The uniqueness of this cover lies in the fact that the windows of the building are cut out, and the inserts contain things like the album title, the name of the tracks and line notes that, when fully inserted and aligned, can be seen in the windows of the building.
+The uniqueness of this cover lies in the fact that the windows of the building are cut out, and the inserts contain the album title, the name of the tracks and liner notes that, when fully inserted and aligned, can be seen in the windows of the building.
 There are also various images of people seemingly peering out from the window cutouts.

-Interestingly, the building depicted on the cover of Physical Graffiti is the same building Keith Richards and Mick Jagger were filmed in front of in the Rolling Stones music video “Waiting on a Friend.”
+For a bit of pop trivia, the building depicted on the cover of this Led Zeppelin album is the same building Keith Richards and Mick Jagger were filmed in front of in the Rolling Stones music video “Waiting on a Friend.”

-In 1969, the front man of the Stones, Mick Jagger, approached famed artist Andy Warhol and asked him to create a simple design for the cover of Sticky Fingers.
-Warhol ignored this direction, however, and the result was one of the most complex and talked-about album covers in history.
+In 1969, the frontman of the Stones, Mick Jagger, approached famed artist Andy Warhol and asked him to create a simple design for Sticky Fingers.
+Warhol ignored this direction, however, and the result was one of the most talked-about sleeves in history.

-The album cover depicts a jeans-clad man, photographed from the waist down, and a “working zipper” that, when pulled down, revealed the model’s underwear.
-While most fans have just assumed the model for the picture was Jagger himself, the true identity of the cover’s iconic male has been a mystery for more than 45 years.
+It cover depicts a jeans-clad man, photographed from the waist down, and a “working zipper” that, when pulled down, revealed the model’s underwear.
+While most fans have just assumed the model for the picture was Jagger himself, the true identity of the iconic male has been a mystery for more than 45 years.
 According to Warhol at the time, “I held a photo shoot with a number of male models and I have never revealed the true identity of the person chosen.”
-In fact, we still have no idea whether or not the jeans model and the underwear model are even the same person.

 The cover for Electric Ladyland depicts a blurry image of Jimi Hendrix in red and yellow hues, taken by photographer Karl Ferris, while the inside cover depicts 19 seated women who are completely naked—a fact that caused some major controversy, not just with the label, but with Jimi Hendrix himself.